Leeming LUT Pro

 Purchase & Licencing

 Each camera series pack contains LUTs for all the profiles listed under the name.
-Some contain more profiles than others - I have tested extensively to figure out which ones are best for each camera and in general only support the profiles I think give you the best results.
 You can read the Setup Guide for each camera prior to purchasing the LUTs to make sure that your camera is supported and set up correctly.
-If a profile is not listed then it is not supported at this time.

-Purchase grants you a personal licence to use Leeming LUT Pro™ on two computers.
-For use with more computers, please contact Visceral Psyche Films for bulk discount pricing.
+Purchase grants you a personal licence to use Leeming LUT Pro™ on three devices.
+For use with more devices, please contact Visceral Psyche Films for bulk discount pricing.
 You may not upload the LUTs anywhere, share them with other people or incorporate them into other LUTs for derivative use (i.e. making creative LUTs using Leeming LUT Pro™ as the underlying base), whether they be for sale or not.
 Please respect the work that has gone into the LUTs and support those supporting you.

 1. LUTs are manually emailed to you as a ZIP file from leeminglutpro@visceralpsyche.com.
-Please be patient as it can sometimes take a few hours between buying and receiving the LUTs depending on the time zone difference.
+Please be patient as it can sometimes take a few hours between buying and receiving the LUTs depending on the time zone difference (I'm in Japan).

-2. Make sure your PayPal email address is valid, as this is where your LUTs will be sent.
+2. Make sure your PayPal email address is up to date, as this is where your LUTs will be sent.

 3. Make sure you can accept ZIP attachments to your email address (up to about 10MB).